Skip to main content

 • For more information on MCN’s evaluation efforts, contact mcn@migrantclinician.org.

 Virtual Case Management Health justice is at the center of everything that MCN does.
-MCN has actively advocated in several arenas to improve migrant and immigrant health: workers’ rights and improved occupational health and safety standards including updates to the Worker Protection Standard and national heat stress legislation; immigration reform including support of DACA, removal of public charge, and border health initiatives; and clinical advocacy at international bodies including the United Nations on topics like tuberculosis.
+MCN has actively advocated in several arenas to continue to support and strengthen our health care systems, support frontline clinicians, and improve and maintain the health of people who have to move, like farmworkers who move for work, or displaced people who move after a disaster.
+We have worked on improved occupational health and safety standards including updates to the Worker Protection Standard and national heat stress legislation, and clinical advocacy at international bodies including the United Nations on topics like tuberculosis.

 Our Organization